 The warm, crusty, smell, the tantalizing taste and oh! the sense of joy that fills you is nothing short of awesome.
 I know!
 I am waxing poetic but baking bread gives you a wholesome satisfaction that is indescribable.
 And Whole Wheat Honey Bread is awesome!

-Baking takes immense patience, in fact more than other methods of cooking and a lot, I mean a lot of practice.
+Baking takes immense patience, in fact, more than other methods of cooking and a lot, I mean a lot of practice.
 And baking Bread takes triple that effort.
-Dessert Chefs will tell you, “I bake cakes not bread, thats an entirely different area.”
+Dessert Chefs will tell you, “I bake cakes not bread, that’s an entirely different area.”

-I am not a intuitive baker.
+I am not an intuitive baker.
 Sure, I know all the basics, have read the science behind it and I bake decent enough (I can see my friends rolling their eyes at my modesty), but, baking is one area that I always feel inadequate.
 There are simply too many factors involved in it.
-Proper temperature, the right amount of liquid to flour ratio, altitude, humidity, type and quality of oven etc etc…
+Proper temperature, the right amount of liquid to flour ratio, altitude, humidity, type and quality of oven etc…

 So what do you do when the recipe says, proof your dough for 30 minutes but your bread still turns out undercooked or hard or just not like bread?
 You learn the essential signs.

-Like, when to bake the loaf?
-It should proof up, more than almost double the volume of the dough you mixed.
+- It should proof up, more than almost double the volume of the dough you mixed.
 This can take from 30 minutes to 2 hours or more depending on the temperature and humidity in your kitchen.

-Second, if you think the dough had more than doubled in size, with a floured hand, press the center gently, there should be slight resistance. if there too much resistance, the dough has over proofed, and you should bake immediately.
+- Second, if you think the dough had more than doubled in size, with a floured hand, press the center gently, there should be slight resistance. if there too much resistance, the dough has over-proofed, and you should bake immediately.

-Third, when you press your index finger gently on the dough, it should make an impression that will slowly disappear.
+- Third, when you press your index finger gently on the dough, it should make an impression that will slowly disappear.

 Now you are ready to bake.